As a business owner, I know how important it is to create a strong brand identity to stand out in a crowded market.

 Such boards can also be created for specific marketing campaigns or product launches.

-The sample image matches the spirit of a youthful, friendly business that welcomes everyone – young and old, men and women.
+The sample image matches the spirit of a youthful, friendly business that welcomes everyone, young and old, men and women.
 Perfect for products like drinking water, ice cream, telecommunication, and toys.
-Find great examples on this board here: Playful branding boards on Pinterest.

 The sample image reflects well a brand identity suitable for somewhat formal, elegant, understated, and feminine businesses.
 Think wedding industry, classical art, flower shop, and babies.
 Many examples on this board here: Elegant brand boards on Pinterest.